dropcreations/Manzana-Apple-Music-Tagger/README.md

 python manzana.py --no-cache [album or song url]
 ```

-If you don't want to get time synced lyrics as `.lrc` file, use `--no-sync-lrc` argument.
+If you don't want to get time synced lyrics as `.lrc` file, use `--no-lrc` argument.

 ```
-python manzana.py --no-sync-lrc [album or song url]
+python manzana.py --no-lrc [album or song url]
 ```

 ## About me